-When Tom first brought home the boxes of his grandfather's papers that had secretly lain in the vaults of Allen & Overy in 1998,
+When, in 1998, Tom first brought home the boxes of his grandfather's papers that had secretly lain in the vaults of Allen & Overy for over 30 years,

 our daughter Lily was 2 years old, Robert not yet born, and we had no idea as he unpacked the collection of papers, letters and transcripts,

 what a large part the contents were going to have in our future life together.